tahoe-lafs/tahoe-lafs/docs/proposed/grid-manager/managed-grid.rst

 tahoe add-grid-manager
 ``````````````````````

+This takes two arguments: ``name`` and ``public-identity``.

-- ``--name``: a nickname to call this Grid Manager (default: "default")
+The ``name`` argument is a nickname to call this Grid Manager.
+A

-For clients to start using a Grid Manager, they must add a
-public-key.
-A client may have any number of grid-managers, so each one
+client may have any number of grid-managers, so each one has a name.
+A
-has a name.
-If you don't supply ``--name`` then ``"default"`` is used.

-This command takes a single argument, which is the hex-encoded public
+client with zero Grid Managers will accept any announcement from an
+Introducer.

+The ``public-identity`` argument is the encoded public key of the Grid
+Manager (that is, the output of ``tahoe grid-manager
-key of the Grid Manager.
-The client will have to be re-started once
+public-identity``).
+The client will have to be re-started once this
-this change is made.
+change is made.

 Enrolling a Client: Config